ylcnfrht/easy-circuit-breaker/README.md

 ## Author

-Rapidcat is developed and maintained by [Ferhat Yalçın](https://github.com/ylcnfrht).
+easy-circuit-breaker is developed and maintained by [Ferhat Yalçın](https://github.com/ylcnfrht).

 ## License